-It’s the first day of fall and with the changing of the seasons also comes the changing of temperatures, weather and soil conditions.
-It’s important that your centipede lawn undergoes the proper maintenance during this time of year.
+The first day of fall is approaching and with the changing of the seasons also comes the changing of temperatures, weather and soil conditions.
+It’s important that your centipede lawn undergoes the proper maintenance during this time of year as it transitions from hot summer temperatures to cooler winter ones.
 Read on for a list of generic tips to help your centipede lawn transition into the colder months ahead.
 Be sure to also check out our Homeowner Maintenance Guides for generic centipede and Santee® Centipede.
 If you’re looking for maintenance tips for a different type of grass, take a look at our Fall Lawn Maintenance Tips article.

 Lawnifi Foundation is a slow-release granular fertilizer option that comes in a 25 pound bag and lasts for three months.
 With a 29-0-5 NPK formulation, Lawnifi Foundation is the perfect granular fertilizer for lawns and gardens.
 The two percent iron included in Lawnifi Foundation’s mixture helps plants carry oxygen throughout the leaves, roots and other parts of the plants to promote a green, healthy lawn.
 Featuring slow-release nitrogen, Foundation gradually feeds your lawn over an extended period of time without overwhelming your lawn with nitrogen during the fall.
 Both Lawnifi Foundation and the Fall Fertilizer Box cover 5,000 sq. ft.
 Learn more in Granular vs. Liquid Fertilizers or by clicking on the two products below.
 For more generic information about the Lawnifi brand, read Why Use Lawnifi Fertilizer?.

 4. Control Weeds with Pre- and Post-Emergent Herbicides